mantisbt-plugins/EasyEnter/README.md

 # EasyEnter #

-A MantisBT plugin to make the **submission** of bugs/feature requests a little bit easier for less IT-skilled users.
+A MantisBT plugin to make the **submission** of bugs/feature requests a little bit easier for less IT-skilled users (mantisbt-1.2.x only, so far).

 Often there's a problem for "noob-users" to know what to do with a bugtracker.
 Even if it is really easy and there is a pictured documentation the users just